rudradevmandal/abc/docs/Blog/Podolsky 1928.md

 # Breaking down the ground breaking paper published in 1928 on Quantum mechanics paper by <em>Boris Podolsky<em>
 {: .no_toc }

-Today we will take a closer look on the ground breaking paper, first published in 1928, by the young Boris Podolsky while working at the University of California in Berkley.
+Today, we will take a closer look on the ground breaking paper, first published in 1928, by the young Boris Podolsky while working at the University of California in Berkley.
 {: .fs-6 .fw-300 }